 What is an Athletic Trainer?

-Athletic trainers (ATs) are health care professionals who collaborate with physicians.
-The services provided by ATs comprise of prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injured and medical conditions.* Athletic training is recognized by the American Medical Association (AMA) as a health care profession.
+Athletic Trainers (ATC’s) are healthcare professionals who collaborate with physicians.
+The services provided by ATCs comprise of prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injured and medical conditions.* Athletic Training uses the medical model for professional education that includes both didactic and clinical education.

 Meet the growing demand for athletic trainers

-Merrimack College’s Master of Science in Athletic Training (MSAT) program prepares candidates to meet the growing demand for athletic trainers in colleges, universities, youth leagues, rehabilitation clinics, and community and commercial settings.
-As a degree candidate, you’ll combine your passion for healthcare with the rewards of helping patients recover from injury and medical conditions/illness.
+Merrimack College’s Master of Science in Athletic Training program prepares candidates to meet the growing demand for athletic trainers in college/universities, secondary schools, clinics and hospitals and community and industrial settings.
+As a degree candidate, you will combine your passion for healthcare with the rewards of treating injuries that occur to the physically active patient.

 Hands-on clinical experience

-Critical to this program is the opportunity to put this coursework into action through intensive clinical training in the health care setting of your choice.
-When you complete our program, you’ll be eligible for national certification as an athletic trainer through the Board of Certification, Inc. (BOC) – and ready to begin your career as a health care provider immediately.
+Critical to the field of athletic training, this program offers the opportunity to put your education into action through intensive clinical experiences in a diverse pool of settings.
+When you complete our program, you will be eligible for national certification (BOC) as an athletic trainer - and ready to begin your career as a healthcare provider.